MUSC Bulletin | College of Health Professions

 In the second phase, or the clinical phase (3 semesters), the PA student completes 45 weeks of clinical clerkships.
 The clinical component is designed to facilitate the student’s application of the theoretical knowledge to practical situations in the evaluation of patient problems, and to allow the student to interact with patients and practitioners in a variety of settings.
 Students are assigned to office practice settings, ambulatory care units, inpatient services, emergency services, and mental health agencies.

 Student progress and patient activities are monitored by responsible physician, physician assistant, and/or nurse practitioner supervision.
 Each clinical clerkship and preceptorship requires a student performance evaluation, which is completed by the supervising clinician.
-Clinical clerkship areas consist of internal medicine, women’s health, family medicine, pediatrics, mental health, surgery, emergency medicine, a primary care elective, and a preceptorship.
+Clinical clerkship areas consist of internal medicine, women’s health, family medicine, pediatrics, mental health, surgery, emergency medicine, a primary care elective, and an elective preceptorship.